joshwnj/howto/readme.markdown

-# modwiki
+# howto

-distributed offline-first markdown wiki with multi-master replication
+offline wiki for programming guides (or whatever else)

 # example